nh-server/switch-guide/docs/user_guide/all/launching_cfw.md

 Now that the preparation work is out of the way, we're finally ready to launch custom firmware on the Switch.

-Unlike systems such as the DSi, Wii, or 3DS, Switch CFW is currently volatile.
+Unlike systems such as the DSi, Wii, or 3DS, Switch CFW is currently volatile (nonpersistent).

 It will only work as long as your Switch is on.
-As soon as your Switch completely loses power for any reason (shutting down, battery dying, etc.), CFW will no longer be active and you will need to follow these instructions again.
+As soon as your Switch completely loses power for any reason (shutting down, battery dying, etc.), CFW will no longer be active and you will need to enter RCM and inject the hekate payload if you wish to boot into CFW again (only relevant for users with unpatched consoles).

 ::: danger

 **Keep emuMMC offline at all times**

 Your emuMMC (emuNAND) should never connect to Nintendo.
-For online play, eShop browsing, or any other Nintendo online activity, use your sysNAND.
-Using both emuMMC and sysNAND online will likely result in a ban.
+For online play, eShop browsing, or any other Nintendo online activity, use your sysMMC (sysNAND).
+Using both emuMMC and sysMMC online will likely eventually result in a ban.

 :::